 Leave all the options as default, except the Colorization Method.
 Set it to Hue Shift, so that you can change the color of the strokes anytime, without expanding your object.

-As you may notice, I've rotated the shape to 90 degrees.
-You may leave the shape in horizontal position or rotate it, depending on the position of your hand when making strokes.
+As you may notice, I've rotated the shape 90 degrees.
+You may leave the shape in a horizontal position or rotate it, depending on the position of your hand when making strokes.
 Try both positions and decide which one is more convenient for you in the process of drawing.